TSOP 1738 IR Receiver

-A gap of at least same length as burst is necessary at some point in the data stream for bursts longer than 1.8ms.
+A gap of at least the same length as the burst is necessary at some point in the data stream for bursts longer than 1.8ms.

 It can receive up to 1400 short bursts continuously.

-From the image it can be observed that the output of the IR Receiver is directly connected to the Microcontroller and there is no need for any extra interface.
-Also the Resistor R and Capacitor C are only used to suppress the power supply disturbances.
-Lights coming from sunlight, fluorescent lamps etc. may cause disturbance to it and result in undesirable output even when the source is not transmitting IR signals.
-A bandpass filter, an integrator stage and an automatic gain control are used to suppress such disturbances.
+From the image, it can be observed that the output of the IR Receiver is directly connected to the Microcontroller and there is no need for any extra interface.
+Also, Resistor R and Capacitor C are only used to suppress the power supply disturbances.
+Lights coming from sunlight, fluorescent lamps, etc. may cause disturbance to it and result in undesirable output even when the source is not transmitting IR signals.
+A bandpass filter, an integrator stage, and automatic gain control are used to suppress such disturbances.

 - Shielding against EMI or RFI interference